 Todd Lantz’s practice focuses on complex commercial litigation, white collar criminal defense, trial practice and appeals.
 He has successfully argued motions and tried cases in state and federal court on behalf of plaintiffs and defendants.
 Todd is described as a five-tool player, which is a baseball term for a player who excels at every facet of the game.

 Todd has successfully represented clients at every stage of a criminal investigation and prosecution.
 Todd has experience representing clients against criminal charges in federal and state courts, including charges for theft, embezzlement, wire fraud, mail fraud, antitrust violations, health care fraud, bank fraud, federal program fraud, environmental violations, ongoing criminal conduct/RICO, child endangerment, money laundering, possession of stolen property, social security fraud, possession/distribution of controlled substances, and witness tampering.
 Todd’s efforts on behalf of clients have included successful negotiation with prosecutors and, if necessary, achieving successful outcomes at trial and sentencing.
+The 2022 edition of “Best Lawyers” recognized Todd as the “Lawyer of the Year” for Criminal Defense: White-Collar in Des Moines.

 Highlights of Todd’s criminal practice include: